RWTH-EBC/ADDMo/01_Readme/Readme.txt

 -Embedded recursive feature selection: Embedded multivariate feature selection, see scikit-learn.org for further information.
 Number of features can be both found automatically or set manually.
--Embedded feature selection by threshold: Univariate feature selection by a custom threshold of importance.
+(Random Forest is used by default as embedded model, desired implement another model in the script) -Embedded feature selection by threshold: Univariate feature selection by a custom threshold of importance.
--Wrapper recursive feature selection*: Multivariate wrapper which iteratively deletes the worst feature of the respective feature subset as long as it improves the score.
+(Random Forest is used by default as embedded model, desired implement another model in the script) -Wrapper recursive feature selection*: Multivariate wrapper which iteratively deletes the worst feature of the respective feature subset as long as it improves the score.
+(Random Forest is used by default as wrapper, desired implement another model in the script)

 Sample processing:
--Individual model ìhourlyî*: One model per hour of the day.
+-Individual model ‚Äúhourly‚Äù*: One model per hour of the day.
--Individual model ìweekday & weekendî*: One model for weekdays and one for weekends.
+-Individual model ‚Äúweekday & weekend‚Äù*: One model for weekdays and one for weekends.
--Individual model ìby featureî*: One model for all samples with the featureís values below and one for values above a certain threshold.
+-Individual model ‚Äúby feature‚Äù*: One model for all samples with the feature‚Äôs values below and one for values above a certain threshold.
 The respective feature is user-defined.
 -Shuffle: Random shuffle of samples.